leonw1112/InstaPy/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for details.